Fields

 2 - Column Name

-Here you define the nature of the information that will be collected, which directly impacts the appearance of the field to the user and how the data is stored in the system.
-Select the field types available on the platform.
+The definition of the Data Type determines the nature of the information collected, directly impacting the appearance of the field to the user and how the data is stored in the system.

 3.1 Text Fields

-These are fields intended for inserting text in different formats.
+These fields are intended for inserting text in different formats.
+They vary according to the data volume requirement.

 | Type | What does it do? | Practical Use Example |